ascl1u/animanga-genie/memory-bank/implementation-plan.md

 ## Phase 3: AI/ML Development (Weeks 7-10)

-### 10. Fetch Anime Metadata
-- **Task**: Populate the `anime` table with data from the MyAnimeList API.
-  - Sign up for API access at [MyAnimeList](https://myanimelist.net/apiconfig) and get credentials.
-  - Create `/scripts/fetch-anime.py` in Python to fetch and insert 100+ anime entries into Supabase.
-  - Implement backup data sources using Kitsu/AniList APIs in case MyAnimeList API access is limited or unavailable.
-- **Test**: Run the script and check the Supabase dashboard to ensure the `anime` table has at least 100 rows with valid data.

-### 11. Preprocess Data for NLP
-- **Task**: Clean and vectorize anime synopses for analysis.
-  - In `/scripts/preprocess.py`, use Python to remove stop words and tokenize synopses from the `anime` table.
-  - Generate TF-IDF vectors using scikit-learn and save them to a local file.
-- **Test**: Process one synopsis and verify the output is a numerical vector of expected length.

-### 12. Build Collaborative Filtering Model
-- **Task**: Create a basic collaborative filtering model.
-  - In `/scripts/collaborative_filtering.py`, use the Surprise library with user ratings from `watch_history`.
-  - Train the model on sample data (e.g., 10 users with 5 ratings each).
-  - For the MVP, train the model locally; plan for cloud-based training when scaling.
-- **Test**: Predict recommendations for a test user and confirm the output includes plausible anime titles.

-### 13. Integrate Content-Based Filtering
-- **Task**: Add content-based filtering using anime metadata.
-  - In `/scripts/content_based.py`, compute cosine similarity between anime based on genres and TF-IDF vectors.
-- **Test**: Input one anime title and verify the top 5 similar anime share genres or themes.

-### 14. Combine Models for Hybrid Recommendations
-- **Task**: Merge collaborative and content-based recommendations.
-  - In `/scripts/hybrid.py`, combine outputs using a weighted average (e.g., 60% collaborative, 40% content-based).
-  - Design the model with efficient algorithms to handle scaling concerns.
-  - Implement a strategy to precompute recommendations for active users periodically.
-- **Test**: Generate hybrid recommendations for a test user and ensure they reflect both watch history and metadata similarities.
+### 10. Fetch Anime Metadata and User Data
+- **Task**: Collect anime and user preference data from AniList API.
+  - Sign up for API access at [AniList](https://anilist.co/settings/developer) and get credentials.
+  - Create `/scripts/fetch-anime.py` in Python to fetch anime data from AniList API.
+  - Create `/scripts/fetch-user-data.py` to collect anonymized user ratings and preferences from public AniList profiles.
+  - Store collected data locally for model training.
+- **Test**: Run the scripts and verify at least 1000 anime entries and data from 100+ users have been collected.

+### 11. Preprocess Data for Neural Network
+- **Task**: Clean and prepare collected data for model training.
+  - In `/scripts/preprocess.py`, use Python to normalize ratings, handle missing values, and format data for training.
+  - Extract relevant features (genres, studios, popularity, etc.) from anime metadata.
+  - Create user-item interaction matrices for collaborative filtering.
+- **Test**: Process sample data and verify the output is in the expected format for neural network training.

+### 12. Build Neural Network Recommendation Model
+- **Task**: Create a neural network recommendation model using TensorFlow/PyTorch.
+  - In `/scripts/train_model.py`, implement a neural collaborative filtering model with embedding layers.
+  - Train the model on the collected AniList user data.
+  - Evaluate model performance using validation data.
+  - Save the trained model in a format compatible with TensorFlow.js (e.g., using `tensorflowjs_converter`).
+- **Test**: Train model on a subset of data and confirm it produces reasonable predictions with acceptable loss metrics.

+### 13. Convert Model for Client-Side Deployment
+- **Task**: Prepare the model for web deployment with ONNX Web Runtime.
+  - Export the PyTorch model to ONNX format using `torch.onnx.export()`.
+  - Save the ONNX model file in the public/models directory for direct access.
+  - Ensure proper file organization and CORS headers for model serving.
+  - Create a small model size (under 5MB) for efficient client-side loading.
+  - Test model loading in a browser environment using ONNX Web Runtime to verify it makes predictions.
+- **Test**: Successfully load the exported ONNX model in a test web page using ONNX Web Runtime and verify it makes predictions.

+### 14. Implement Client-Side Recommendation Logic
+- **Task**: Develop the client-side recommendation engine using ONNX Web Runtime.
+  - Create `/services/modelService.ts` to handle model loading and caching in the browser using ONNX Web Runtime.
+  - Create `/services/recommendationService.ts` for processing user preferences and generating recommendations.
+  - Implement utility functions for mapping user/anime IDs.
+  - Add local caching of model and predictions to improve performance.
+- **Test**: Test the client-side recommendation engine with sample user data and verify it generates appropriate anime recommendations efficiently.

 ---

-## Phase 4: Backend Integration (Weeks 11-14)
+## Phase 4: Frontend-Backend Integration (Weeks 11-14)

-### 15. Create Recommendation API Service
+### 15. Integrate Model with Frontend
-- **Task**: Set up a separate API service to serve recommendations.
-  - Deploy ML components as serverless functions in the cloud (AWS Lambda or similar).
-  - Add `/pages/api/recommendations.ts` in Next.js to call the ML serverless functions.
-  - Return a JSON list of anime IDs and titles for a given user ID.
-- **Test**: Send a GET request with a test user ID and verify the response contains at least 5 valid anime entries.
+- **Task**: Connect the ONNX Web Runtime model with the React frontend.
+  - Update `/pages/recommendations.tsx` to load and use the ONNX model with Web Runtime.
+  - Implement UI for displaying recommendations with loading states during model initialization.
+  - Create a fallback recommendation method for browsers with limited WebAssembly support.
+- **Test**: Load the recommendations page and confirm the model successfully generates and displays personalized recommendations.

 ### 16. Implement User Feedback Mechanism
 - **Task**: Add feedback options for recommendations.
   - Create a `feedback` table in Supabase: `user_id`, `anime_id`, `liked` (boolean).
   - Add like/dislike buttons to `/pages/recommendations.tsx` and save responses via Supabase.
+  - Use feedback data to fine-tune recommendations on the client side.
-- **Test**: Like one recommendation and confirm the entry appears in the `feedback` table.
+- **Test**: Like one recommendation and confirm the entry appears in the `feedback` table and influences future recommendations.

+### 17. Add Model Update Mechanism
+- **Task**: Implement periodic model updates for client-side deployment.
+  - Create a versioning system for model updates.
+  - Implement logic to check for and download newer model versions.
+  - Add a mechanism to retrain the model periodically with new user data.
+- **Test**: Verify the client can detect and download a newer model version and use it for recommendations.

 ---

 ## Phase 5: Testing and Refinement (Weeks 15-18)

-### 17. Conduct Unit Tests
+### 18. Conduct Unit Tests
 - **Task**: Write unit tests for key functionality.
   - Use Jest to test authentication, API routes, and a mock ML model output in `/tests/`.
 - **Test**: Run `npm test` and ensure all tests pass without errors.

-### 18. Perform Usability Testing
+### 19. Perform Usability Testing
 - **Task**: Test the app with 3-5 users.
   - Provide access to the app and ask for feedback on UI and recommendations.
 - **Test**: Collect and document feedback, identifying at least two areas for improvement.

-### 19. Measure Recommendation Quality
+### 20. Measure Recommendation Quality
 - **Task**: Evaluate recommendation accuracy using standard metrics.
   - Implement Precision@K and Recall@K metrics to quantitatively measure recommendation performance.
   - Create a test dataset with known user preferences to evaluate against.
 - **Test**: Calculate Precision@10 and Recall@10 for test users and ensure metrics exceed a minimum threshold (e.g., 0.7 precision).

-### 20. Refine Based on Feedback
+### 21. Refine Based on Feedback
 - **Task**: Address user-reported issues.
   - Update UI or recommendation logic as needed (e.g., tweak weights in the hybrid model).
 - **Test**: Re-test with one user to confirm changes resolve the identified issues.